Laufire/ec/docs/design.rst

 --------
 * **scriptlets** - plugin like mini-programs that could accomplish specific tasks.

+* Example script to serve as the documentation, as well as the targets for the tests.
+To keep it DRY.

 Learned
 -------
 * With experience errors get reduced.